tavarezsz/amazonScrapper/README.md

 # amazonscrapper
+This is a small project aimed at scrapping the amazon website and the return the first page of results base on a keyword

-To install dependencies(bun must be already installed):
+To install dependencies bun muste be already installed(instalation guide: https://bun.sh/docs/installation):

 ```bash
 bun install